-Family Communication

-(summarized but subject/grade level specific):
+Family Communication (summarized but subject/grade level specific):

-First Day of School is September 14, 2020
+- First Day of School is September 14, 2020

 - Schedule for School:

 - Elementary School Hours: 9:00AM 3:30PM

 - Secondary School Hours: 8:30AM 3:30PM

-- Chromebook and material distribution to students in Kindergarten-4th grade will take place at your child's home school.
+- Chromebook and material distribution to students in Kindergarten-4th grade will continue to take place at your child's home school.
 Please call first if you can before you go and pick up the materials requested.
-Chromebooks will be in buildings by September 9, 2020.